 The Tantrik yogis understood that in order to experience a different life—one that feels more stable, more sublime, and more connected to others—we have to effect change from within.
-And one of the key ways to alter the inner reality is working with the chakras, the body’s energetic centers.
+And one of the key ways to alter the inner reality is working with the chakras, the body’s 7 energetic centers.

 Chakra literally means “spinning wheel.”
-According to the yogic view, chakras are a convergence of energy, thoughts/feelings, and the physical body.
+According to the yogic view, your body’s 7 chakras are a convergence of energy, thoughts/feelings, and the physical body.
 Our consciousness (mind) gets projected through these wheels, and this largely determines how we experience reality from our emotional reactions, our desires or aversions, our level of confidence or fear, even the manifestation of physical symptoms.

-Root Chakra (Muladhara) This center is found at the pelvic floor.
+The first of the 7 chakras, the root chakra, is center is found at the pelvic floor.
 It is our tap root and our connection to the Earth.
 It keeps us grounded into embodied reality, physically strong and secure.
 It holds our instinctual urges around food, sleep, sex, and survival.
 It is also the realm of our avoidances and fears.
 Importantly muladhara holds our most powerful latent potential (Kundalini Shakti).
 Through yoga and meditation, we begin to breathe life into the sleeping power that sits in our root.
 Asanas such as Warrior stances, hip-openers, Chair Pose, deep lunges, and squats helps bring our awareness to this center.

 This chakra is held in our sacrum.
 It is our water center, home of the reproductive organs and our desires.
 When our consciousness moves freely through this area, we access our potential for self-healing and sensual pleasure.
 When this chakra remains asleep to our consciousness, we may be ruled by our attachments.
 Similar to the root chakra, asanas such as forward bends, hip-openers, deep lunges, and squats helps us bring our awareness to this center.

 At the center of the chest, the heart chakra is said, in the Himalayan Tantric tradition, to be the most powerful center of all, the very “seat of the soul.”
 Associated with the lungs and the element of air, we can imagine the heart as the meeting ground for the vast spectrum of our human emotional experience.
 The heart has the capacity to radiate the highest aspects of the human being: compassion, unconditional love and total faith in the Divine.
 But it also has the capacity to radiate our deepest feelings of insecurity, disappointment, loneliness and despair.
 To bring more light into the chakra of the heart, work with pranayama, heart-centric meditation, and heart-felt prayer.
 Backbends will also help open the energetic centers of the heart.

-Third-Eye Chakra (Ajna) The ajna chakra, or “command center,” is located eyebrow level mid-brain.
+The ajna chakra, or “command center,” is located eyebrow level mid-brain.
 It is the meeting point between two important energetic streams in the body, the ida and pingala nadis, and the place where the mind and the body converge.
 Physically, it is connected to the pituitary gland, growth, and development.
 When relaxed consciousness flows here, we have more intuition, inner-knowing, and a feeling that we are much more than a physical body.
 To heal and purify this center, we can practice alternate nostril breathing (nadi shodhana) and meditations focused on this center.

-Crown Center (Sahasrara) This chakra is what links us to everything that is beyond our individual ego.
+The last of the 7 chakras, the crown chakra, is what links us to everything that is beyond our individual ego.
 It is everything that lies beyond our linear intellect and personal needs, preferences and emotional experiences.
 It is the gateway and source point into enlightenment.

 Katie Silcox is a certified teacher of Rod Stryker’s Para Yoga® and a certified Ayurvedic Wellness Educator and Therapist.
 She mentored with Devi Mueller and Dr. Claudia Welch.
 Katie teaches classes and workshops internationally. katiesilcoxyoga.com